threatcon/vba-in-vscode/README.md

 ## How?

 Well that is the interesting part.
-If you scower the web, you will find countless tools to extract VBA modules out of Excel.
+If you scour the web, you will find countless tools to extract VBA modules out of Excel.
 There are VS Code extensions that have syntax, snippets and other quality of life enhancements.
 You just have to find them and be willing to tinker with them until you can get the to work as close as they would for their intended language.

 The good part, I spent months doing it so you wont have to.